Who are Biden’s potential replacements in the 2024 presidential race?

 She too has campaigned for Biden and reaffirmed her support for the beleaguered president as pressures mounted for him to end his re-election campaign.

-“I am an enthusiastic supporter of President Biden’s, and I’m going to work my tail off to make sure he gets a second term,” she told NPR in early July, after Biden’s flop of a debate performance.
+“I am an enthusiastic supporter of President Biden, and I’m going to work my tail off to make sure he gets a second term,” she told NPR in early July after Biden’s flop debate performance.

 Born and raised in the state capital of Lansing, Whitmer was elected to the state legislature multiple times and served on the Democratic National Committee before she entered the governor’s mansion.